snabbdom/snabbdom/README.md

 ### `snabbdom/h`

-It is recommended that you use `snabbdom/h` to create VNodes. `h` accepts a a tag/selector as a string, an optional data object and an option string or array of children.
+It is recommended that you use `snabbdom/h` to create VNodes. `h` accepts a a tag/selector as a string, an optional data object and an optional string or array of children.

 ```javascript
 var h = require('snabbdom/h');